-- The truck driver, whether employed by a company or working as an independent operator.
+- The truck driver is employed by a company or an independent operator.

-- The owner of the truck, which may be someone who rents the truck to another driver.
+- The truck's owner may rent the truck to another driver.

-- The company that both owns the big rig and employs the driver.
+- The company owns the big rig and employs the driver.

 - Maintenance companies that service the truck and handle repairs.